ashutoshyerunkar-tech/sql-data-wharehouse-project/README.md

-## Data Wharehouse & Analytics Project
+## Data Warehouse & Analytics Project

-Welcome to the **Data Wharehouse & Analytics Project** This Project demonstartaes a comprihensive data Wharehouse & analytics solution, from building a data wharehouse to generate to generate actionable insights.
-Design as a portfolio project highlights industries best practices in data engenerring and analytics.
+Welcome to the **Data Warehouse & Analytics Project** This project demonstrates a comprehensive data warehouse and analytics solution — from building a modern data warehouse to generating actionable insights.
+Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

 ----
 ## 🚀 Project Requirements